Subscribe to Ian's YouTube Channel

 This is defined in Section 107 of the Town & Country Planning Act 1990 (as amended) and Section 108 of the Town & Country Planning Act 1990 (as amended) and finally the Town and Country Planning (Compensation) (England) Regulations 2015

 Note that the information on this page is our interpretation of the legislation and is subject to errors.
 You will need to apply in accordance with the legislation above.
-Legislation is also updated, so please ensure that you are reading the latest version.
+Legislation is also updated from time to time, so please ensure that you are reading the latest version.

 Always check to ensure that our understanding of the legislation is correct.
-We can’t be held responsible for any typos or mistakes.
+Planning Geek can’t be held responsible for any typos or mistakes.
+But we are confident of the information published!
+If we have made an error, please let us know